Alfiya-Attar/Market-Basket-Analysis/README.md

 3) Customer Recommendation and Discounts: We could put Toast ,Bread in the cashier, so that every time a customer bought Coffee, we could offer and recommend them to buy Toast , bread with a lower price.

 4) Items frequently bought together with Toast are Bread , Coffee , Tea.
+## Future work:
+• Perform customer segmentation for targeted marketing and predict customer behavior.

+• Utilize Collaborative filtering to recommend products to a customer.